udorda/HA_DoneChecker/README.md

 # HA_DoneChecker
-Homeassistant bleuprint to check if an action was done
+Homeassistant blueprint to check if an action was done